alex-mashin/FormatterII/README.md

 ### Selector
 A selector can be:
 - *simple*.
 The new context will be created by captures.
-Below are subypes of simple selectors:
+Below are subtypes of simple selectors:
   - `<<>>`, meaning the formatted value itself and not changing the context,
   - `<<key…>>` or `<<'key'…>>` or `<<"key"…>>` — a key to the table.
 If a key is absent, it will be looked all the way up in the parent tables, to the globals table `_G`.
 In particular:
     - `<<__unused>>` is a table of values that were never output,